 The lab can help generate relatively low-cost data to test procedures prior to (premature) implementation.
 In this way, the laboratory research can be viewed as a useful first step in studying the effectiveness of arbitration and other dispute resolution mechanisms, but it should not be the only step to take.

-Another gap in the literature, unfortunately, is the absence of field experiment research on alternative dispute resolution policy that would serve to build on laboratory insights.
+Another gap in the literature, unfortunately, is the absence of field experiment research on ADR policy that would serve to build on laboratory insights.
 That is, the use of laboratory methods in the more realistic setting of the real world (or with a more natural subject pool) would help bridge the gap between naturally occurring but “messy” real world data, and clean but more artificial-feeling laboratory data.
 With the recent rise in field experiment research, this gap may be filled to some extent in the near future.

 Summary and policy advice